 “These are the appointed feasts of the Lord that you shall proclaim as holy convocations; they are my appointed feasts.”

-(do not let this information overwhelm you; please use it as a reference guide):
+Do not let this information overwhelm you; please use it as a reference guide:

-Every single one of these days are appointed times when God is telling us He is near.
 If you would like to be in rhythm with God’s calendar, you can partake at some level in each one of these appointed times.
 For example, here are some practical ways to participate in them (all dates below are references for the United States.):

 If you decide to join in the rhythm of the appointed times, start small.
 You do not have to do all of them at once.
 This post is for reference purposes only.